 I’m not saying you should ignore those top things to do in Paris, but if you do only them, you miss out on the opportunity to get to know the city at ground level.

 It’s great that you are planning to spend more than just two or three days in Paris.
 Four days will allow you to see some top sights but also have time to explore cool neighborhoods and see some offbeat urban spots, which we’re all about here at Wayfaring Views.

 You could spend a month in Paris and not get to all of the cool things to do there.
 So ask yourself what you truly enjoy doing…and what you don’t.
 If you aren’t into 15th century paintings and sculptures, skip the Louvre.
 If you are afraid of heights, skip the Eiffel tower.
 If you already have four gold-plaited toilets in your house, no need to visit Versailles.

 I’ve designed the following four days in Paris around themes which you can mix and match according to your passions.
-You can read straight through or navigate this trip planner using the table of contents above.

 Doing Paris in Four Days